-- hoses and pump periodically.
-Refer to the "Use & Care Guide" that came with the machine) - 2.
+- 1. Reconnect the water inlet hoses to the corresponding HOT/COLD faucets.
+Turn the faucets ON.
+(NOTE: Check the water inlet hoses and pump periodically.
+Refer to the "Use & Care Guide" that came with the machine.) - 2.
 Plug the washer-dryer into an appropriate electrical outlet (or reconnect power supply) - 3.
-With the ON/OFF button in the off (OUT) position, pour 1/2 TBSP. of powder detergent (or liquid equiv.) into the 'Detergent' compartment inside the Dispenser Drawer - 4.
-Advance the Program Selector knob to an EXPRESS cycle - Press the ON/OFF button (IN) and allow the machine to run through the complete cycle to clean out any remaining antifreeze.
-Finished!
+With the ON/OFF button in the off (OUT) position, pour 1/2 TBSP. of powder detergent (or liquid equiv.) into the 'Detergent' compartment inside the Dispenser Drawer - Advance the Program Selector knob to an EXPRESS cycle - Press the ON/OFF button (IN) and allow the machine to run through the complete cycle to clean out any remaining antifreeze.
+Done.

-Winterizing Dishwasher
+Winterizing Dishwasher -If Equipped